Ojos Tristes

 "Ojos Tristes" (English: "Sad Eyes") is a song by American singer Selena Gomez, American record producer Benny Blanco, and American band the Marías.
 It appears as the fourth track on Gomez and Blanco's collaborative studio album, I Said I Love You First.
 The song was written by Gomez, Benjamin Levin, María Zardoya, Manuel Álvarez-Beigbeder Pérez, and Josh Conway, and produced by Benny Blanco, Josh Conway, María Zardoya and Bart Schoudel.
-In March 2025, the song was serviced to Spanish contemporary hit radio in the United States as the record's third single.
+In April 2025, the song was serviced to Spanish contemporary hit radio in the United States as the record's third single.
 "Ojos Tristes" interpolates the song "El muchacho de los ojos tristes" by English-born Spanish singer Jeanette.
-The track became the first-ever number-one song on Billboard Hot Latin Pop Songs chart.
+The track became the first-ever number-one song on Hot Latin Pop Songs chart.

 Background

 In the narrated edition of Gomez and Blanco's album, I Said I Love You First, made available through Gomez's official store on March 23, 2025, the singer recounted that the collaboration with the Marías originated from a date with Benny Blanco, where they attended an outdoor concert by the band.
 She described being "mesmerized" by the performance and praised the vocalist María Zardoya's artistry.
 She added that she had been aiming to include a Spanish-language song on each of her albums and felt that Zardoya's tone was a perfect fit for the track.
 Gomez concluded by expressing how honored she was to have Zardoya featured on the song.